-Introduce Google Apps for Education to primary students with TechnoJournal – the latest TechnoKids release.
+Introduce G Suite for Education or Microsoft Word to primary students with TechnoJournal – the latest TechnoKids release.
 This new project was specifically designed for teachers using Google Docs for the first time with Grades 2 to 4.
 Using illustrated, step-by-step instructions, students create a daily journal and add fun clip art.

 Journal Writing Activities